ricardodpcosta/ricardodpcosta.github.io/talks.md

 <p style="margin-bottom:1cm;"></p>

 <div class="message">
-  List of talks and posters presented international conferences and workshops.
+  List of talks and posters presented at international conferences and workshops.
 Please refer to the <i>Curriculum Vitae</i> for a complete list.
 </div>

 ---